septadev/seat-availability/README.md

 This dataset estimates the seat availability on SEPTA routes.

 ## Latest release
-Latest version: [v202207030](https://github.com/septadev/seat-availability/releases/tag/v202207030), containing estimates for the week of July 3, 2022 to July 9, 2022.
+Latest version: [v202207100](https://github.com/septadev/seat-availability/releases/tag/v202207100), containing estimates for the week of July 10, 2022 to July 16, 2022.
-These estimates are based on data collected from June 12 through June 26, 2022 for most bus routes, Regional Rail routes, subway/elevated routes, and the Norristown High Speed Line.
+These estimates are based on data collected from June 18 through July 3, 2022 for most bus routes, Regional Rail routes, subway/elevated routes, and the Norristown High Speed Line.

 ### Changes in this version:
-* No changes.
+* This version uses GTFS v202207011, which contains minor changes from the previous version.
+As a result, some routes may have fewer estimations available.

 ### Special notes:
 * This version, like previous versions, has estimations for some bus routes but not all bus routes.
 This version does not contain estimations for some modes, routes, trips, and stops due to data availability.
 We expect to update existing estimations and to add estimations for additional routes in future versions.